LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 - Iron the dry mask.
 - Wash your hands.

-## Emotional challenges for healthcare workers
+## Emotional challenges for health workers

-### 4-10 What are the emotional challenges of being a healthcare worker in the time of COVID-19?
+### 4-10 What are the emotional challenges of being a health worker in the time of COVID-19?

-Healthcare workers are at the frontline of protecting the public and caring for people infected with coronavirus.
+Health workers are at the frontline of protecting the public and caring for people infected with coronavirus.
 This is stressful as they are at risk of becoming infected and spreading coronavirus to their family.
 Caring for sick and frightened patients is also difficult.
 Some people will die, leaving family and friends sad.
 Colleagues may also get sick and die.

 As the coronavirus spreads, there will be overcrowding in health facilities.
-Many healthcare workers may also be away in isolation because they have come into contact with infected people or are infected themselves.
+Many health workers may also be away in isolation because they have come into contact with infected people or are infected themselves.
 This results in staff shortages.
 The demands of training and supporting inexperienced staff or volunteers may be an additional burden.

 The stigma of working with COVID-19 patients is also a problem.